mgwalker/mudz.me/_recipes/Dijon Potatoes with Chicken.md

 cover and allow to cook another 15 minutes, stirring once halfway through, until the potatoes are tender.

-While the potatoes are cooking, add the Dijon, honey, vinegar, water, and whole-grain mustard to a small bowl and whisk until well combined.
+While the potatoes are cooking, make the sauce.
+Add the Dijon, honey, vinegar, water, and whole-grain mustard to a small bowl and whisk until well combined.

 Once the potatoes are done, add the sauce, tarragon, and chicken to the